abigail-ryan/famous-places/README.md

 *	Canva Colour – used for colour palette creation
 *	Favicon.io – for the globe favicon
 *	Tiny PNG - used to compress images
-* WebAim Contrast Checker - for checking my colour contrasts for this site
+* WebAim Contrast Checker - for checking button colour contrast for this site
 *	Google Dev Tools – used to test responsiveness and to debug
 *	Google Lighthouse - for testing overall performance and accessibility of the site
 *	W3C Validator - for validating my HTML and CSS code